 Approximately 1.5 million people in the United States suffer a myocardial infarction (heart attack) every year; of these, 25% die in the acute phase—half before they reach a hospital.
 Another 10% of patients die in the first year after surviving an infarct.
 Most patients are over 45 years of age, and men are affected three times more frequently than women, paralleling the incidence of atherosclerosis.

 Except in those rare causes of nonatherosclerotic coronary artery narrowing listed above, most patients who suffer myocardial infarction have severe atherosclerotic narrowing of one or more coronary arteries (Figure 23-3; see also Chapter 20: The Blood Vessels).
-A fresh thrombus overlying an atherosclerotic plaque is found in 40–90% of cases (Figure 23-4), the frequency varying greatly in different studies.
-Thrombosis may be precipitated by ...
+A fresh thrombus overlying an atherosclerotic plaque is found in 40–90% of cases (Figure 23-4), the frequency varying greatly in different ...